 When creating variables, there are a few best practices you should follow.

-Convention says that numbers should be named in lower case, with whole words separated by underscores.
+Convention says that variables should be named in lowercase, with whole words separated by underscores.

 If you want to learn more about Python naming conventions look at PEP8 during a break.

 Because Python is a dynamic language and you don’t have type hints to explain what’s stored inside a variable while reading code, you should do your best naming your variables to describe what is stored inside of them.